MicrosoftDocs/win32/desktop-src/DirectShow/step-4--draw-the-bitmap-on-the-client-area.md

 ---
-Description: 'Step 4: Draw the Bitmap on the Client Area' ms.assetid: 'fb22468c-9113-46ff-a576-8dee30c458be'
+Description: Step 4 Draw the Bitmap on the Client Area ms.assetid: fb22468c-9113-46ff-a576-8dee30c458be
-title: 'Step 4: Draw the Bitmap on the Client Area'
+title: Step 4 Draw the Bitmap on the Client Area ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Step 4: Draw the Bitmap on the Client Area